 While many unexpected things happen in life, how you respond to the external forces of life is very telling of the internal forces at work inside of you.
 That is not to say that if you overreact or if something traumatizes you that it’s a sign that your walk with the Lord is on shaky ground – no!
-It means that the only way to prepare ahead of time for the tough seasons in life is from the inside.
+It means that the only way to prepare ahead of time for the tough seasons in your faith and in your life is from the inside.

 Worship is your training.
 Worship hones your spiritual instincts to react how God needs you to react in battle.
 A lifestyle of worship is what you’re going to fall back on when it’s time to retreat, or regroup, or take refuge under the shadow of His wing.
 If you’re a worshipper now, having honed your instinct to turn to the Lord in worship in all things, then when the battle comes, you’ll be ready and you’ll know how to respond to the enemies that come against you.
 Start today!
 In Psalm 91, the Psalmist wrote, “Because he has set his love upon Me, therefore I will deliver him; I will set him on high, because he has known My name.”

 The enemy has taken enough territory!
 It is time to take it back.
 In every battle we face, we have a choice to make- whether we will run away, fight in the natural, freeze in terror or stand in faith.
 Your spiritual instinct will be directly proportional to your spiritual preparedness.
 That is not a point of condemnation, but encouragement!
 When Jesus said, “The violent take it by force” – He meant YOU.
 You have the spiritual right through Jesus Christ to wage war against the enemy for your family, your health, your finances, your hopes and dreams, and anything else God has given you.
 Will you be afraid?
 Yes!
 These battles are a matter of life and death!
 But remember, fear is a spirit (2 Tim.
 1:7) and you have spiritual authority over that too!
 Worship will keep your spirit strong.